 Intel continued on that route Tuesday when it announced its latest Atom chip, which will provide almost twice the performance than a previous generation of chips for industrial computers, automotive displays, and cameras.

 Ken Caviasca, a vice president of Intel’s Internet of Things Group, said in a brief interview that the new chip would stand out by providing more computing power to individual sensors.
-That enables cameras, for example, to get started on tricky tasks like identifying objects before shifting more complicated work to the cloud.
+That enables cameras, for example, to get started on tricky tasks like identifying objects in pictures before shifting more complicated work to the cloud.

 “There are significant downsides to sending data to a server for analysis, such as loss due to video compression and time in travel,” he elaborated on Intel’s blog.
 By sending fewer tasks to the cloud, cameras can more quickly identify defects in products rolling on an assembly line, and cars can stitch together multiple cameras in real-time to help drivers squeeze into parking spaces.